 The Home Office is asking local councils to take asylum seekers, whose legal status and rights to services differ significantly from those of refugees.
-We are liaising with the Home Office as to how we can respond to this request, which could see a number of asylum seekers being placed in the county.
+The council's Cabinet approved Herefordshire's voluntary participation in the General Asylum Dispersal Scheme in December 2017, which could see up to 40 asylum seekers being housed in the county.

-Those on the general asylum dispersal scheme are thought to have a legitimate claim for asylum after initial screening, but are unable to support themselves.
-The Home Office provides them with accommodation and a living allowance, while their claim is considered.
-Asylum seekers do not have access to public funds and are unable to work.
+Those eligible for the General Asylum Dispersal Scheme are considered to have a legitimate claim for asylum after initial screening, but are unable to support themselves.
+The Home Office provides them with accommodation and a living allowance, while their claim is considered, however they do not have access to public funds and are unable to work.

 Your questions answered

 We've received a lot of questions and offers of assistance from members of the public.
 To find out more please take a look at our questions and answers.

 Volunteer as an interpreter

 We need interpreters who can speak Arabic.
 If you would like to volunteer as an interpreter, please contact the Herefordshire Language Network at firstname.lastname@example.org or visit our translation and interpreting services page.

 If you'd like to help refugees settle and integrate into Herefordshire's communities, please visit the Refugee Action website for current volunteering opportunities.
 Refugee Action has been appointed to deliver the council's orientation and support service for refugees in Herefordshire.